cryptogopher/issue_recurring/README.md

 Greatest emphasis in development is put on reliability.
 Scheduling algorithms are tested for accuracy.
 Unusual situations are reported to user in a visible manner during use.
 Avoiding regressions and eliminating bugs is valued over new functionalities.

 The most notable features of this plugin include:
-* recurrence creation/deletion directly from form on issue page (no separate page, no page reloading when creating/deleting recurrences),
+* recurrence creation/edition/deletion directly from form on issue page (no page reloading),
 * multiple recurrence schedules per issue possible (except for reopening recurrence calculated from close date, where only 1 schedule is possible),
 * specification of recurrence frequency by means of:
   * days,